 However, you should be aware that sun bleaching and color fading can occur if you use these materials frequently outside or in windows that get a lot of direct sunshine.

 Leather is a material that is not a standard option for cushion covers.
-Yet, since it is highly hard wearing, leather is frequently an excellent choice for regions that get a lot of wear.
+Yet, since it is highly hard wearing, leather is frequently an excellent choice for regions with a lot of wear.
 Additionally, leather is one of the materials that, as it ages and develops a patina and a more mature texture, typically becomes more user-friendly.

 Since leather can be difficult to clean, there are some settings in which it is not the material that would be most appropriate.
 Vinyl is a synthetic material that is commonly used to simulate leather.